galasa-dev/cli/docs/generated/errors-list.md

 - GAL2502I: Rendered {} image files.

-- GAL2502I: Rendered {} image files.

-- GAL2502I: Run '{}' has been reset successfully.
+- GAL2503I: Run '{}' has been reset successfully.
-- GAL2503I: Run '{}' has been cancelled successfully.
+- GAL2504I: Run '{}' has been cancelled successfully.